demiflat/tomcat-ehcache/README.md

 This is the servlet Ehcache implementation basic configuration file.
 Not distributed, test only [^1]

+Unfortunately for the distributed test, the current configuration is via code [^code]

  <!-- - [src/main/resources/ehcache.distributed.xml](src/main/resources/ehcache.distributed.xml)  -->
  - [terracotta/tc-cluster.cfg](terracotta/tc-cluster.cfg)